looking for the next great breakthrough business idea

-Keynote speaker for the evening will be Edie Ramstad, owner and founder of Weave Got Maille, a business which manufactures and sells chainmaille jewelry supplies.
+Keynote speaker for the evening was Edie Ramstad, owner and founder of Weave Got Maille, a business which manufactures and sells chainmaille jewelry supplies.
 In less than two years of being in business, she has established customers in 56 countries for her rapidly growing venture.

 Her manufacturing facility is located on the outskirts of Ada, population 1,707, next to corn and soybean fields.
 The business opened in January 2012 and surpassed its five-year sales goals within the first six weeks of operations.